AutWave brings together autistic people and their supporters, researchers, policymakers, NGO workers and volunteers.

 Diederik Weve is a safety engineer at Shell in the Netherlands, so his daily work is about saving lives.
 His daily leisure time he packs with initiatives that improve the quality of autistic lives.
 He is chairman of the PAS, the Dutch society of adult autistics, he organises the yearly Autminds conferences, and he has trained many autistics for Autism Ambassador roles in their employing companies.
 He would like to do more though.

-If you want to offer a presentation, register as participant, or ask for further information, feel free to email us.
+If you need further information, feel free to email us.